Entry Requirements

 Academic Entry Definitions

-Students must meet minimum entry requirements to study at CIT (these requirements will vary depending on your program and country of origin):
+Students must meet minimum entry requirements to study at CIT (these requirements will vary depending on your course and country of origin):

 • ACT Year 10 or equivalent*